Carmyle railway station

 Carmyle railway station is located in the Carmyle area of Glasgow.
 It is on the Whifflet Line (a branch of the more extensive Argyle Line), 5.5 mile east of Glasgow Central railway station.
 Services are provided by ScotRail.
+The station lacks any ticket purchasing facilities, and passengers must purchase one before travel at another station, online or onboard the train.

 History

 Carmyle station was opened in 1866 by the Rutherglen and Coatbridge Railway on their route between Coatbridge and Glasgow.
 The line had originally been commissioned in 1865, but for goods traffic only - passenger services started on 1 August the following year, with Carmyle opening on that date.